jmeowmeow/PixieReport/express-progress/tasks.md

 - TO ACCOMPLISH: Creating alt-text describing an image.
 - [X] Introduce Layer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
 - [X] Add an alt-text composer based on computeSceneText (layer.desc), computeAltText.
+- [X] Put the alt text in the alt= attribute of the composed image.
+- [X] THEREBY: Restoring alt-text generation.

+### Jimp Layer and Pixie Preload breakdown
 - [ ] Introduce JimpLayer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
 - [ ] Replace image loads with layer loads including text.
 - [ ] Replace dynamic image load with preload stage, move layer metadata and text out of composer.
-- [ ] Put the alt text in the alt= attribute of the composed image.
-- [ ] THEREBY: Restoring alt-text generation.
+- [ ] THEREBY: preloading local resources to simplify composition stage

 ## Next Step Directions
-- [ ] Restore pixel doll sets (random; chosen by URL)
+- [ ] Restore pixel doll sets (random; chosen by URL) see above Pixie Preload with text

 ---